cnoe-io/reference-implementation-google/README.md

 ## Potential Enhancements

-The installation of this Azure reference implementation will give you a starting point for the platform, however as previously stated applications deployed in this repository are not meant or configured for production.
+The installation of this GCP reference implementation will give you a starting point for the platform, however as previously stated applications deployed in this repository are not meant or configured for production.
 To push it towards production ready, you can make further enhancements that could include:

-1. Modifying the basic and Argo workflow templates for your specific Azure use cases
+1. Modifying the basic and Argo workflow templates for your specific GCP use cases
-2. Integrating additional Azure services with Crossplane
+2. Integrating additional GCP services with Crossplane (Cloud Storage, Cloud SQL, Pub/Sub, etc.)
-3. Configuring auto-scaling for AKS and Azure resources
+3. Configuring auto-scaling for GKE and GCP resources
 4. Adding OPA Gatekeeper for governance
 5. Integrating a monitoring stack.
 For example:
    1. Deploy Prometheus and Grafana
-   2. Configure service monitors for Azure resources
+   2. Configure service monitors for GCP resources
-   3. View metrics and Azure resource status in Backstage
+   3. View metrics and GCP resource status in Backstage
+   4. Integrate with Google Cloud Monitoring (formerly Stackdriver)
 6. Implementing GitOps-based environment promotion:
    1. **Development**: Deploy to dev environment via Git push
    2. **Testing**: Promote to test environment via ArgoCD